edora-christiankaaber/eudi-doc-attestation-rulebooks-catalog/rulebooks/social-security/attestation-rulebook-wp6-common.md

 -	authentic_source.id
 -	authentic_source.name

 The Issuer is the digital entity that packages and signs the credential using cryptographic mechanisms.
 This entity ensures the technical trustworthiness and interoperability of the credential.
-While it may also be the authentic source in some implementations, separation of duties is often applied for efficiency, governance, and audit purposes in line with Section 2.2.2.3 of the eIDAS 2.0 Architecture Reference Framework (ARF).
+While it may also be the authentic source in some implementations, separation of duties is often applied for efficiency, governance, and audit purposes in line with chapter 2.2.2.3 of the eIDAS 2.0 Architecture Reference Framework (ARF).

 Responsibilities:
 -	Generate Verifiable Credentials based on business decision data from authentic source.